ShriyaAl/ShriyaAl/README.md

 # Hi, I'm Shriya! 👋

+Welcome to my Github!
+Technology has always fascinated me — the way it transforms industries and solves real-world problems leaves me in awe every single time.
+As a student passionate about this ever-evolving field, I’m constantly learning, experimenting, and trying to become more well-rounded.

-Welcome to my GitHub!
-I'm a tech enthusiast deeply invested in **AI**, **Machine Learning**, **Data Science**, and **Fullstack Development**.
-I enjoy building intelligent systems, deriving insights from data, and creating seamless web applications that make an impact.
+I’m deeply interested in AI, Machine Learning, Data Science, and Fullstack Development.
+I enjoy building intelligent systems, uncovering meaningful insights from data, and crafting seamless applications that make an actual impact.

 ---

 ## 🌟 About Me

-- 🤖 **AI & ML:** Passionate about designing neural networks, exploring NLP, and developing models that solve real-world problems.
+🤖 **AI & ML Enthusiast**: I'm currently exploring machine learning and NLP.
+I love experimenting with models, understanding how they work internally, and building hands-on projects that solve real problems.

-- 📊 **Data Science:** Skilled at transforming datasets into meaningful insights through analysis and visualization.
-- 🧑‍💻 **Fullstack Development:** Experienced in crafting user-friendly frontends and robust backends for end-to-end solutions.
+📊 **Growing Data Scientist**: I enjoy working with data, cleaning it, analyzing it, and turning it into visualizations.

+🧑‍💻 **Aspiring Full-Stack Developer**: I’m learning to build complete applications, from intuitive frontends to reliable backends.

 ---

 ## 🚀 What I’m Working On

-- Building **AI-driven projects** like predictive models and intelligent chatbots
+- Building AI-driven projects like predictive models and intelligent chatbots
-- Creating **data visualizations** to communicate insights clearly and effectively
+- Creating data visualizations to communicate insights clearly and effectively
-- Developing **fullstack applications** with intuitive interfaces and scalable backends
+- Developing fullstack applications with intuitive interfaces and scalable backends
-- Experimenting with new libraries and frameworks to **push my skills further**
+- Experimenting with new libraries and frameworks to push my skills further

 ---